-Michigan jumped into online lottery without a law being passed by the legislature.
+Michigan jumped into online lottery sales without a law being passed by the legislature.
 The state was able to authorize online lottery sales without legislative approval due to the broad authority given to the Michigan Lottery to approve new games.

 The state’s path to online lottery was anything but a smooth ride.

 In February 2013, the Michigan Lottery announced it would begin selling lottery tickets online in the not too distant future.
 The original plan was to offer online subscriptions by the spring, where customers could purchase multiple tickets for draw games.
-This would be followed by a broader rollout of single ticket sales, instant win games, and even keno by the end of 2013.
+This would be followed by a broader rollout of single ticket sales, instant win games, and even Keno by the end of 2013.

 The plans were put on hold when opposition in the legislature tried to pass legislation prohibiting online lottery sales.
 When the effort failed, the Michigan Lottery resumed its plans, and online lottery games were introduced in the summer of 2014.